katrina-l-hill/generate_power_sets/README.md

 Generate Power Sets is a Python program that allows users enter input in the form of a set, and receive output in the form of a power set.

 ## Features
+- Takes a set as input from the user (entered as a comma-separated list of elements).
+- Generates the power set of the given set.
+- Displays each subset of the power set to the user.

 ## Files
 - `app.py`: The main program that performs the application.